 - Vital signs — pulse, blood pressure, temperature, breathing rate

-You’ll also need to provide a blood and urine sample.
-Through these samples, insurance companies check for several things, including:
+You’ll also need to go through blood tests and urine exams.
+Through these blood & urine samples, insurance companies check for several things, including:

 - Sexually transmitted diseases (STDs)

 - Kidney disease

 Some of these are health issues that, in theory, you can have and not know about, which is why the medical exam is important.
 If you didn’t know about a previous health condition, the medical exam will alert you so you can take care of it.

 If you’re applying for a large death benefit or are above a certain age, you may be asked to undergo an electrocardiogram (EKG), chest X-ray, and/or a treadmill test.
 These additional tests will add some time to the standard 30-minute exam.

 Do You Need A Medical Exam to Get Life Insurance?

 Not always!
 While traditional life insurance policies require a medical exam in order to qualify for coverage, other options such as no exam life insurance policies do not.
 The latter is a type of life insurance that allows you to skip the medical exam and still get coverage.
 The trade-off is that these types of policies are usually more expensive than policies that do require a medical exam.
 We’ll discuss the reason for that in the next section.